paysera/php-style-guide/README.md

 #### No PhpDoc on fully strictly typed methods

-We put a PhpDoc comment on methods where the return and argument types cannot be determined by the IDE.
+We put a PhpDoc comment on methods where the return and argument types are not type-hinted in the method signature.
 For example, prior to PHP 7.0, we would need a PhpDoc to type-hint scalar types.
 In PHP 7, the scalar types would be strictly typed and PhpDoc is not needed.

+If a method signature is strictly typed in full, PhpDoc is forbidden.

 Wrong:
 ```php